 Ironically, in the 1980s and 90s, it was health concerns over tropical oils that spurred food manufacturers to create trans fats.
 Trans fats are formed when chemists treat liquid oils with hydrogen, turning them solid.
 These human-altered fats are called partially hydrogenated fats, and trans fats make up a good portion of them.

 Today, in a head-spinning turnaround from the 80s and 90s, tropical oils are often marketed as a healthy alternative to trans fats.
-“But nothing could be further from the truth,” asserts Jay Kenney, PhD, RD, Nutrition Research Specialist at the Pritikin Longevity Center.
+“But nothing could be further from the truth,” asserts Kimberly Gomer, MS, RD, LDN, Director of Nutrition at the Pritikin Longevity Center.

 In fact, he suspects that tropical oils may be even worse for artery health than trans fats.